1.7 Funding youth policy

 The budget in 2019

-In 2019, the budget allocated to youth within the Division Youth of the Department of Culture, Youth and Media was 69.550.000 euro.
+In 2019, the budget allocated to youth within the Department of Culture, Youth and Media was 69.550.000 euro.
 The budget allocated to the Act on the Flemish policy on youth and children’s rights is 34.530.000 euro.

 - A recent Parliament Act on 'the support and stimulation of the municipal youth policy and the determination of provincial youth policy' of 6 July 2012 came partially into force in October 2012 and replaced the former ParliamentAct of 2003 in its entirety by the end of 2013.
 The most notable change is the integration of the former youth policy plans in an all-encompassing and long-term municipal policy plan for the entire legislation (in accordance with a new Parliament Act on the alleviation of regulations concerning local policy planning and reporting (Planlastendecreet)).